xindong95/SCRIP/docs/installation.rst

 * libpng12-0
 * tabix

+The reference files can be downloaded from `zenodo <https://zenodo.org/record/5840810>`_.

-We recommend to create an independent conda environment for STRIDE.
+We recommend to create an independent conda environment for SCRIP.
 If users do not have conda, please install Miniconda first:

 .. code:: shell